LennaHammer/English/EVP/out/words_adverb.md

 ## 160. not ## adverb
 /nɑt/ not too
 [A2]used before adjectives and adverbs to mean "not very"
 - How was your exam?
-"Not too bad, I suppose."
+"Not too `bad`, I suppose."
 - I didn't play too well today.
 - He wasn't too happy when I told him about the mistake.

 ## 161. not ## adverb
 /nɑt/ not bad
 [A2]satisfactory
-- That's not bad for such a small company.
+- That's not bad `for` such a small company.

 ## 162. now ## adverb
 /nɑʊ/ IMMEDIATELY